neurobloomai/pact/CONTRIBUTING.md

 Welcome, and thank you for your interest in contributing to the **PACT Adapter MVP** project!

+We welcome those who want to reduce frustration, increase flow, and build something joyful.
+Whether you’re here to improve protocol stability or design agent-to-agent empathy layers — you’re in the right place.

 We believe in open standards, collaborative growth, and building for the greater good.
 Contributions of all kinds are welcome — from code and documentation to design and community building.

 ---